tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 packets.
 Moreover, interference from other technologies is not modeled.
 The following details pertain to the physical layer and channel models:

+* 802.11n/ac MIMO currently uses the same 802.11n/ac SISO Yans and Nist error rate models
-* 802.11n MIMO is not supported
+* 802.11ac MU-MIMO is not supported
-* 802.11n/ac MIMO is not supported
+* Antenna diversity is not supported
 * 802.11n/ac beamforming is not supported
 * PLCP preamble reception is not modeled
 * PHY_RXSTART is not supported